-The Airside Operations Officers monitor the OLS, Type A chart take-off surfaces and the critical PANS-OPS surfaces during the daily serviceability inspections.
-They are required to detect and report new obstacles to the Airside Standard Manager or delegate.
+The Airside Operations Officers monitor the OLS, Type A chart and take-off surfaces during the daily serviceability inspections.
+They are required to detect and report new obstacles to the Manager Airside Standards or delegate.

 Contact details for BAC staff mentioned in this procedure can be found on the Telephone Contact List at the front of the Manual.